tamglaeser/tamglaeser.github.io/books.md

 - _Tomorrow and Tomorrow and Tomorrow_ by Gabrielle Zevin
 - _The House at Riverton_ by Kate Morton
 - _The Confession_ by John Grisham
+- _A Thousand Splendid Suns_ by Khaled Hosseini